Breeds

 Number of eggs you can expect from Frizzle chickens:

 1. Silkie mix: 3 eggs per week, but are by far the broodiest birds in the world.
 Roughly, you’ll get around 100-120 eggs yearly.
-Silkies will also decrease egg production during the winter months and hot summer months.
+Silkies will also decrease egg production during winter and hot summer months.

 3. Polish mix: Up to 4 eggs per week.
 Polish chickens are rarely broody but significantly decrease egg production during winter months.